-The programme’s next regular admission period for studies that start in autumn 2024 will begin in January 2024.
+The programme’s next regular admission for studies that start in autumn 2024 will be open on 3–17 January 2024.

 There are roughly three scenarios for the development of future energy solutions: renewable energy sources (hydro, solar, wind, wave and bioenergy), safe nuclear power, and carbon capture and use.
 These represent the core of energy engineering.
 By studying energy technology, you will build a career in pioneering technologies.
 Energy technology is suitable for those interested in technology who want to utilise mathematics and natural sciences as tools.